harshbopaliya/MathGPT-OpenModelChallenge/submission.md

 - The README.md with details about your model.
 - Any other supporting files needed to run your model.

-5. Step 5: Automatic Testing
+Step 5: Automatic Testing

-Once your PR is submitted, the platform will automatically:
+- Once your PR is submitted, the platform will automatically:

-Run your model against a set of mathematical problems.
+- Run your model against a set of mathematical problems.
-Rank it based on its accuracy, speed, and efficiency.
+- Rank it based on its accuracy, speed, and efficiency.
-You can check the results on the Leaderboard.

 ## 📦 Directory Structure for Submission
 Your submitted model should follow the directory structure below: